Cheukting/using-numba/README.md

 ### Enviroment requirement

+Recommended Python version: 3.10

 Jupyter notebook/ lab etc - to run the notebooks

-Numba, NumPy, Matplotlub - we can install them in the notebooks
+Numba, NumPy, Matplotlub, Requests - we can install them in the notebooks

 ### Presentation slides